Rural Medical & Science Scholars brochure

 - earn certification as a Junior Master Wellness Volunteer.

-- participate in practical learning activities participate in practical learning activities, including Biosecurity in the Age of Avian Influenza, Forensic Entomology, Injury and Illness (I²) Simulation, Medicinal Aspects of Botanical Plants, Scholars in the Kitchen, Suturing Techniques, and One Health.
+- participate in practical learning activities including Biosecurity in the Age of Avian Influenza, Forensic Entomology, Injury and Illness (I2) Simulation, Functional Foods/Lifestyle Medicine, Scholars in Engineering, and Suturing Techniques and One Health.

 - live on campus at Mississippi State University and get a taste of college life.